gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-rest-integration-IntegrationRequest-gij-self-managed.md

 ## getSmartCommitsEnabled()
-Returns whether smart commits processing for the integration repositories is enabled.
+Returns whether smart commits processing for the integration repositories is enabled (true) or not (false).